Argennon-Project/csgot/docs/intro.md

 #### Operators

-The assignment operator `=` is not defined for the `csv` type and constraint system variables can not be assigned :
+The assignment operator `=` is not defined for the `csv` type and constraint system variables can not be assigned:

 ```go
     var x, y csv